Who: George Resch aka Tank Sinatra, the king of internet memes

 I typically prefer silence.
 I’m also really into music so it’s a major distraction for me.

 Do you have any pre-writing rituals or habits?

-	How many words a day do you produce, or try to produce?
-How much of that ever sees the light of day?
+When you were writing the book, how many words a day were you trying you produce?
+How much of that ever saw the light of day?

 I never set a goal of words per day, but when I was trying to collect more material I’d meditate more, speak more with friends with whom I had great conversations, and try to stay aware of my thought processes so I didn’t lose anything to the great sieve which is my mind.

 When you first sit down to write, how do you start?
 What goes through your mind when fingers are first meeting keys (or pen hits paper)?

 I always want to make sure that whatever I’m writing is an authentic reflection of my message and my experiences, good and bad.